Dronzer2code/solarXplorer/README.md

 | Status | Public launch prototype complete; continuous content and performance tuning |

 ---
-### Our Story · From Vision to Execution
+### Our Story • From Vision to Execution

-Our journey began with a simple goal: build a 3D solar system in Three.js that runs directly in the browser.
-The founding duo of Team MetaVision spent late nights sketching orbits, tweaking shaders, and dreaming of an experience that felt cinematic on any device.
-As the vision grew, so did the crew—four teammates united by curiosity, caffeine, and a desire to prove that high-end 3D belongs on the open web.
+Our journey began with a simple yet ambitious goal: build a 3D solar system in Three.js that runs seamlessly in any browser.
+The founding duo of Team MetaVision spent countless late nights sketching orbital mechanics, fine-tuning shaders, and dreaming of an experience that would feel cinematic on any device.
+As our vision expanded, so did our crew—four passionate teammates united by curiosity, caffeine, and an unwavering desire to prove that high-end 3D experiences belong on the open web.

-In the early stages we struggled with optimization, deployment, and hosting.
-Despite multiple rebuilds, we could not get SolarXplorer to glide smoothly across laptops and phones.
-Asset payloads spiked, performance tanked, and every Vercel deploy felt like a coin flip.
+In the early stages, we faced significant challenges with optimization, deployment, and hosting.
+Despite multiple rebuilds, we couldn't achieve the smooth performance we envisioned across different devices—from high-end laptops to modest smartphones.
+Asset payloads ballooned, frame rates plummeted, and every Vercel deployment felt like rolling dice.

 <div align="center">
   <img src="https://i.postimg.cc/s2gpmpxY/Screenshot-2025-10-19-001248.png" width="720" alt="Early SolarXplorer prototype" />